 He holds an MBA from Brunel University and Henley Management College, and a Mini MBA in Oil and Gas from the CWC School for Energy Limited., all based in London.
 He is also a Certified International Credit Union Development Educator (World Council of Credit Unions).
 Mr. Enill has also completed executive training with the Adam Smith Institute in Effective Public Awareness and Communication to promote Economic Reform, Improving the Public Expenditure Cycle from budget preparation to monitoring, and evaluation and application of Best Practices in Debt Management.

-He is a past Governor of both the International Monetary Fund and the World Bank and served as Chairman of the G24 sub group of the IMF.
+He is a past Governor of both the International Monetary Fund (IMF) and the World Bank, and served as Chairman of the G24 sub-group of the IMF.
 The Chairman also served as a member of the Gas Exporting Countries Forum whose members include Algeria, Bolivia, Egypt, Equatorial Guinea, Iran, Libya, Nigeria, Qatar, Russia, Venezuela and Trinidad and Tobago.
 He is a former Minister of Energy with responsibility for the regulation of the Energy Sector and former Minister in the Ministry of Finance of the Government of Trinidad and Tobago with responsibility for Finance, National Budgets and the Economy.

 He is also a Lecturer and Practicum Supervisor for the MBA Sustainable Energy Management Programme and was Technical Advisor to the Renewable Energy Incubator Project at the Arthur Lok Jack Global School of Business.
 He also lectures in the MBA program on Financing for Energy projects as well as Introduction to Oil and Gas Economies.